FurySwordXD/Generic-Blockchain/README.md

 # Generic-Blockchain
-A blockchain made in python which can be easily adapted to hold any type of data structure

 All forms and validations are dynamically generated based on the variables names' in the class Data available in block_data.py
 So all you need to do is modify this class as per your requirement and your blockchain will hold data in that structure.